 students certain rights with respect to their education records.
 These rights are outlined in the Cerritos College catalog.

-Disabled Students Programs and Services (DSPS) assists colleges in meeting the requirements of federal and State non-discrimination laws, including Sections 504 and 508 of the federal Rehabilitation Act, the Americans with Disabilities Act (ADA), The Americans with Disabilities Amendment Act (ADAA), and State Government Code Sections 11135-11139.5.
+Student Accessibility Services (SAS)Student Accessibility Services (SAS) assists colleges in meeting the requirements of federal and State non-discrimination laws, including Sections 504 and 508 of the federal Rehabilitation Act, the Americans with Disabilities Act (ADA), The Americans with Disabilities Amendment Act (ADAA), and State Government Code Sections 11135-11139.5.

 Institutional Effectiveness, Research, & Planning provides data for college planning. displays student demographic data on their website.
 The Fact Book link on their website provides student demographic data.

 Credits from other regionally accredited institutions may be accepted for transfer credit after evaluation by District evaluators.
 Cerritos College will not accept the transfer credits from another institution if the evaluation by the District evaluators determines that the credits received from another accredited institution do not meet the equivalent standards for a similar course taken at Cerritos College.
 Our transfer articulation agreements can be found on the Transfer Center website.